TomDonoghue/TomDonoghue.github.io/research.md

 Quick Version: Methods for measuring periodic and aperiodic neural activity.

-Neuroelectrophysiological data contains periodic or rhythmic components, often referred to as 'neural oscillations', as well as an aperiodic or '1/f-like' component.
+Neuro-electrophysiological data contains periodic or rhythmic components, often referred to as 'neural oscillations', as well as an aperiodic or '1/f-like' component.
 Each of these components likely has at least somewhat different physiological generators, and we argue they should each to measured explicitly to ensure that analyses and interpretations appropriately describe which features of the data are changing.
 Measuring these components specifically requires tools and approaches that explicitly deal with both components.

 We have developed a method for measuring periodic and aperiodic activity from neural data, that operates on neural power spectra (frequency representations).
 This approach seeks to parameterize and measure each component explicitly and separately, so that analyses can investigate which components of neural data are changing.
 The code for this method is available [here](https://github.com/fooof-tools/fooof), and a full description is currently available as a [preprint](https://www.biorxiv.org/content/early/2018/04/11/299859).